tobiasgies/kafka-mirrormaker-docker/README.md

 # kafka-mirrormaker-docker
 An [Apache Kafka](https://github.com/apache/kafka) Docker container based on [wurstmeister/kafka-docker](https://github.com/wurstmeister/kafka-docker) that starts a MirrorMaker configurable by environment variables.

+* This image is available [on Docker Hub](https://hub.docker.com/r/tobiasgies/kafka-mirrormaker).
 * New versions will be released based on wurstmeister's releases.
 * Only a subset of MirrorMaker's settings are currently configurable via environment variable.
   If you'd like to add to that set, please [file a ticket](https://github.com/tobiasgies/kafka-mirrormaker-docker/issues)